 Our future growth may depend, in part, on our ability to develop and commercialize THB335, if approved, and any oral future KIT inhibitor product candidates in foreign markets for which we may rely on collaboration with third parties.
 We are not permitted to market or promote THB335 or any oral future KIT inhibitor product candidates before we receive regulatory approval from the applicable regulatory authority in that foreign market and may never receive such regulatory approval for THB335 or any oral future KIT inhibitor product candidates.
 To obtain separate regulatory approval in many other countries, we must comply with numerous and varying regulatory requirements of such countries regarding safety and efficacy and governing, among other things, clinical trials and commercial sales, pricing and distribution of THB335 or any oral future KIT inhibitor product candidates, and we cannot predict success in these jurisdictions.
-If we fail to comply with the regulatory requirements in international markets and receive applicable marketing approvals, our target market will be reduced and our ability to realize the full market potential of THB335 or any oral future KIT inhibitor product candidates will be harmed and our business will be adversely affected.
-We may not obtain foreign regulatory approvals on a timely basis, if at all.
-Our failure to obtain approval of THB335 or any oral future KIT inhibitor product candidates by regulatory authorities in another country may significantly and adversely affected.
-Moreover, even if we obtain approval of THB335 or any oral future KIT inhibitor product candidates and ultimately commercialize THB335 or any oral future KIT inhibitor product candidates in foreign markets, we would be subject to the risks and uncertainties, including the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements and reduced protection of intellectual property rights in some foreign countries.
+If we fail to comply with the regulatory requirements in international markets and receive applicable marketing approvals, our target market will be reduced and our ability to realize the full market potential of THB335 or any oral future KIT inhibitor product candidates by regulatory approvals on a timely basis, if at all.
+Our failure to obtain approval of THB335 or any oral future KIT inhibitor product candidate and our business financial condition, results of operations and prospects could be materially and adversely affected.
+Moreover, even if we obtain approval of THB335 or any oral future KIT inhibitor product candidates and ultimately commercialize THB335 or any oral future KIT inhibitor product candidates and ultimately commercialize THB335 or any oral future KIT inhibitor product candidates in foreign markets, we would be subject to the risks and ultimately commercialize THB335 or any oral future KIT inhibitor product candidates in foreign markets, we would be subject to the risks and ultimately commercialize THB335 or any oral future KIT inhibitor product candidates in foreign m